jzolnowski/cdk-breakpointobserver-example/README.md

 # Cdk BreakpointObserver Example Application

-The application demonstrates the use of BreakpointObserver with MediaMatcher from the cdk / layout package, which provides utilities to build responsive UIs that react to screen-size changes.
+The application demonstrates the use of `BreakpointObserver` together with `MediaMatcher` from the `@angular/cdk/layout` package, which provides utilities to build responsive UIs that react to screen-size changes.

 By resize browser window, we can observe current screen size changes.
 The screen also displays the values (in pixels) for all the breakpoints predefined in the package.